Jan Dlugosz University in Czestochowa

 The Faculty provides:

-• curricula connecting modernity and the teaching tradition, the traineeships in industrial and scientific centers in the country and abroad;
+curricula connecting modernity and teaching traditions, traineeships in industrial and scientific centers in the country and abroad;

 Faculty of Social Sciences – Why to study